mui/material-ui/docs/data/material/components/pickers/deprecated-pickers.md

 You can find documentation on the date and time picker components in the [MUI X docs](/x/react-date-pickers/).

-## How to report issues, request a feature, or submit a PR?
+## Where should I report issues, request features, or submit PRs?

 You should go to the [MUI X repository](https://github.com/mui/mui-x) to do those things now that the Pickers have been moved there.